-Instead of paying by check, you can have your monthly plan premium automatically withdrawn from your bank account.
-For Auto Withdrawal, contact Customer Service (at the number on the back cover of this booklet) to request the direct withdrawal form, or you can access the form www.hap.org/medicare/member-resources/forms.
+Instead of paying by check, you can have your monthly Part D late enrollment penalty automatically withdrawn from your bank account.
+For Auto Withdrawal, contact Customer Service (at the number on the back cover of this booklet) to request the direct withdrawal form, or you can access the form at www.hap.org/medicare/member-resources/forms.
 Once you have filled out this form and returned it to us, we will begin automatically deducting your monthly plan premium from the account you designate.
-Deductions will be made on or about the $26^{th} - 30^{th}$ of each month.
+Deductions will be made on or about the $26^{\text{th}} - 30^{\text{th}}$ of each month.

-Option 3: Having your plan premium taken out of your monthly Social Security check
+Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security check